ganeti/ganeti/doc/design-2.0.rst

     - if we are not failing over (but just starting), the quorum agrees that we are the designated master

+    - if any of the above is false, we prevent the current operation (i.e. we don't become the master)

 #. at this point, the node transitions to the master role

 #. for all the in-progress jobs, mark them as failed, with
    reason unknown or something similar (master failed, etc.)

+Since due to exceptional conditions we could have a situation in which no node can become the master due to inconsistent data, we will have an override switch for the master daemon startup that will assume the current node has the right data and will replicate all the configuration files to the other nodes.

+**Note**: the above algorithm is by no means an election algorithm; it is a *confirmation* of the master role currently held by a node.

 Logging
 +++++++

-The logging system will be switched completely to the logging module;
-currently it's logging-based, but exposes a different API, which is just overhead.
+The logging system will be switched completely to the standard python logging module; currently it's logging-based, but exposes a different API, which is just overhead.
 As such, the code will be switched over to standard logging calls, and only the setup will be custom.

 With this change, we will remove the separate debug/info/error logs, and instead have always one logfile per daemon model: